-“A charming past, a soaring future” is how the Development Council of Richmond (DCR), describes its city.
+“A charming past, a soaring future” is how the Development Corporation of Richmond (DCR), describes its city.
 And with Emsi, the Texas city is closer than ever to making the second part of the slogan a reality.

 The city recently commissioned a consulting report from Emsi, in coordination with HWA Analytics, to determine which industries Richmond is best suited to develop.
 A Houston Chronicle story sponsored by the DCR lays out the findings of Emsi’s study.